Infant Safety Tips

 Get your home ready for your baby.
 To protect your baby’s safety:

-• Create a smoke-free house.
-If you smoke, wash your hands, brush your teeth and change your clothes before holding your baby, and never smoke around your baby.
-Do not allow others to smoke near your baby.
+- Create a smoke-free house.
+If you smoke, wash your hands, brush your teeth and change your clothes before holding your baby.
+Never smoke around your baby or allow others to smoke near your baby.

-• Set your water heater to 125 degrees to avoid scalding water when you bathe your baby
+- Set your water heater to 125 degrees to avoid scalding your baby during baths.

 Safe Sleeping

-To create a safe sleeping environment for your baby:
+Create a safe sleeping environment for your baby by:

-• Choose a one-piece sleeper for your baby to sleep in.
+- Choosing one-piece sleepers for your baby.
 Avoid long nightgowns or pajamas with drawstrings.

 Your Baby’s Health

-• Keep all well-baby appointments with your pediatrician to check your baby’s developmental milestones and make sure your baby gets the care they need.
+- Take your baby to all well-baby appointments with your pediatrician.
+This helps check developmental milestones and ensures your baby gets necessary care.

 Feeding Support

-Help your baby get the nutrients they need to grow and develop.
+Help your baby get the nutrients needed to grow and develop.
 You should:

-• Feed your baby only breastmilk or formula for the first four months of their life.
-Babies are more likely to be obese or have type II diabetes when they have solid food before four months old.
+- Feed your baby only breastmilk or formula for the first four months of their life.
+Babies are more likely to be obese or have Type 2 diabetes when they have solid food before four months old.

-• Use a bottle warmer to evenly heat milk or formula.
+- Use a bottle warmer to heat milk or formula evenly.
 Test the warmth on the inside of your forearm before you feed your baby.

 Playtime